 While Baby Boomers and Gen X were consumed with climbing the ladder, Millennials have other priorities, with the quality of their work-life being top among them.
 So much so that many would rather take a pay cut if it meant they were more fulfilled in their role.
-Autonomy, empowerment and giving them control are all ways to help give them better work-life balance.
+Autonomy, empowerment, and giving them control are all ways to help give them a better work-life balance.

 4. Make your communication exceptional

-According to research we carried out in 2018, 84% of Millennials believe an open communication policy is more important than perks in choosing a job but only 15% of employees believing their employer is good at communicating.
+According to research we carried out in 2018, 84% of Millennials believe an open communication policy is more important than perks in choosing a job but only 15% of employees believe their employer is good at communicating.

 There’s a huge disparity here but with the technology we have at our fingertips, there’s no reason for employers to be poor at communicating with employees.
 It’s here technology (see the next point) can have a huge impact.

 It’s one of the reasons we’ve developed the Quinyx Engagement module.
-Alongside the Recognition feature there is Quinyx Pulse which allows you to quickly survey your workforce on any topic you choose, such as asking them how they’re feeling, what they think about a new policy, what theme they’d like the next team building to take - the list goes on.
+Alongside the Recognition feature, there is Quinyx Pulse which allows you to quickly survey your workforce on any topic you choose, such as asking them how they’re feeling, what they think about a new policy, what theme they’d like the next team building to take - the list goes on.
 This gives you live feedback from your workforce and helps drive engagement across your organization.

 5. Start using technology more effectively

 On the workforce management front, using technology to offer greater flexibility or help staff navigate unsocial hours can be easy-to-implement and cost-effective.
-Manual and elementary workforces can often be large and disparate, meaning that traditional methods of staff engagement – face-to-face team meetings, training sessions or socials – can be difficult to execute.
+Manual and elementary workforces can often be large and disparate, meaning that traditional methods of staff engagement – face-to-face team meetings, training sessions, or socials – can be difficult to execute.

-The good news is that our employer survey we undertook last year uncovered some smart uses of technology that can make up the miles when it comes to engaging and retaining these workers.
+The good news is that the employer survey we undertook last year uncovered some smart uses of technology that can make up the miles when it comes to engaging and retaining these workers.
 Some options include using online training modules to help staff upskill from afar or using apps/online platforms to communicate faster and more effectively.

 Your employees want to know when they are working, they want to be paid on time, they want to be able to swap shifts if they need to, and they want simple ways to communicate.
 Whether it’s a fully integrated workforce management solution or just an automated scheduling solution, there are tools out there to help empower your workers to be more productive and efficient.

-Cloud-native and mobile-first workforce management solutions are part of the technology that can help – and our the same survey found nearly a third of workers believe technologies that allow business schedules to be viewed, shared and managed from an app could help their businesses increase flexibility - and, as a result, employee happiness.
+Cloud-native and mobile-first workforce management solutions are part of the technology that can help – and the same survey found nearly a third of workers believe technologies that allow business schedules to be viewed, shared, and managed from an app could help their businesses increase flexibility - and, as a result, employee happiness.

 Download the Ultimate Guide to Attracting, Retaining & Engaging Employees to discover more about the commercial advantages of a happy workforce and the role workforce management software plays in helping you achieve it.